jessepav/lacygoill-wiki-backup/vim/vim9.md

 Note that,  if an error is  raised and the  function returns 0, the  cursor will jump on the first line.

+Update: In the future, Vim might return `void` instead of 0.

+   > - function returning nothing should return void instead of zero

+If so, the aforementioned trick won't work anymore.

 ### workarounds to unlet a script-local variable